GEORGIA TAKEAWAYS: Black turnout fuels Warnock victory

 BLACK VOTERS TIP THE SCALE

-Warnock, senior pastor of the church where Martin Luther King Jr. preached through the height of the civil rights movement until his assassination, made history with a surge in Black turnout.
+Warnock, senior pastor of the church where Martin Luther King preached through the height of the Civil Rights movement until his assassination, made history with a surge in Black turnout.

 To be sure, a narrow win out of 4.4 million votes involves plenty of variables.
 But Black voters were a force in the early vote and on Election Day.
 Notably, it wasn’t just in metro Atlanta, but also in rural and small-town counties across South Georgia, where Black turnout has historically lagged.